 The original and best multi-activity trip available in Peru

-Raft, bike and hike your way to Machu Picchu on our nine day self powered journey.
-Our mix of fun and exciting activities is the perfect way to acclimatise before tackling the world famous Inca Trail to Machu Picchu.
+Raft, bike and hike your way to Machu Picchu on our nine-day self-powered journey.
+Our mix of fun and exciting activities is the perfect way to acclimatize before tackling the world-famous Inca Trail to Machu Picchu.
 You will see the best of Cusco and the Sacred Valley, escaping the crowds under your own steam.

 We also offer this tour with the Lares trek

 On arrival at the airport, you will be met and escorted to your hotel.
 After some time to check in we introduce you to our city with the “Locals’ guide to Cusco”.
 This short walking tour is a great way to get your bearings and also helps you get used to the altitude.
 The beautiful historic centre was declared a World Heritage Site in 1983 with Inca and colonial architecture evident all around.

 This evening your guide will give you a full briefing for the adventure ahead.